Shell effects in quasifission toward $^{180} \mathrm{Hg}$: insights into fission asymmetric modes: Introduction

-In the actinide region, asymmetric fission can usually be explained reasonably well because the shell effects are strong.
-However, this does not necessarily mean that the essential reaction mechanisms are fully understood \cite{Moller2012PRC,Scamps2018Nature}.
-The unexpected observation of asymmetric fission in \Hg from $\beta$-delayed fission experiments challenged the expectation of predominantly symmetric splits \cite{Andreyev2010PRL,Elseviers2013PRC}.
-Although theoretical calculations can reproduce fragment mass distributions, their physical interpretations remain under debate.
-Within the macroscopic–microscopic framework, the mechanism is considered to differ from that in the actinides: the asymmetry is not driven by prefragment shell effects but instead by the hindrance caused by a potential–energy ridge.
+In the actinide region, asymmetric fission can usually be explained reasonably well because of the strong shell effects.
+However, this does not necessarily mean that the essential mechanisms are fully understood \cite{Moller2012PRC,Scamps2018Nature}.
+The unexpected observation of asymmetric fission in \Hg from $\beta$-delayed fission experiments challenged the empirical expectation of predominantly symmetric splits \cite{Andreyev2010PRL,Elseviers2013PRC}.
+While the following theoretical calculations can reproduce fragment mass distributions, their physical interpretations remain under debate.
+Within the macroscopic–microscopic framework, the mechanism is considered to differ from that in the actinides: the asymmetry is not driven by prefragment shell effects but instead by the hindrance of a potential–energy ridge.
 This behavior is therefore referred to as “new asymmetric fission mode” \cite{Moller2012PRC,Ichikawa2012PRC,Ivanyuk2025PRC}.
-In contrast, microscopic approaches indicate a dominance of shell effects associated with the neutron shell of heavy fragment \cite{Scamps2019PRC,Bernard2023EPJA,Bernard2024EPJA}, which is also comformed by the scission-point model \cite{Panebianco2012PRC,Huo2024EPJA}.
-Moreover, current theoretical explaination remain insufficient to describe the systematic proton-number stabilization of light fragment observed in preactinide fission. \cite{Mahata2022PLB,Buete2025PLB,Morfouace2025Nature}.
+In contrast, microscopic approaches indicate a dominance of shell effects associated with the neutron shell of heavy fragment \cite{Scamps2019PRC,Bernard2023EPJA,Bernard2024EPJA}, which is also confirmed by the scission-point model \cite{Panebianco2012PRC,Huo2024EPJA}.
+Moreover, the current theoretical explanation remains insufficient to describe the systematic proton-number stabilization of a light fragment observed in preactinide fission \cite{Mahata2022PLB,Buete2025PLB,Morfouace2025Nature}.
 These open issues make the preactinide region a crucial testing ground for investigating the manifestation of shell effects in fission.